Revocable Cryptography from Learning with Errors: Acknowledgements

 \section{Acknowledgements}

-P.A. thanks Fatih Kaleoglu for insightful discussions.
+We thank Fatih Kaleoglu and Ryo Nishimaki for several insightful discussions.
 This work was done (in part) while the authors were visiting the Simons Institute for the Theory of Computing.
 P.A. is supported by a research gift from Cisco.
 A.P. is partially supported by AFOSR YIP (award number FA9550-16-1-0495), the Institute for Quantum Information and Matter (an NSF Physics Frontiers Center; NSF Grant PHY-1733907) and by a grant from the Simons Foundation (828076, TV).
+V.V. is supported by DARPA under Agreement No. HR00112020023, NSF CNS-2154149 and a Thornton Family Faculty Research Innovation Fellowship.